Pheno-x/TCL-Lab/README.md

 # Tools Command Language (Tcl)

-This repository contains basic Tcl programs with their expected outputs.
+This repository contains basic Tcl commands with their expected outputs.
 Each script demonstrates a specific concept in Tcl.

 ---